awslabs/sagemaker-graph-fraud-detection/README.md

       * `index.py`: Lambda function script for invoking SageMaker training
   * `sagemaker/`
     * `baselines/`
-      * `graph-fraud-baseline.ipynb`:  Jupyter notebook for a baseline method using just the graph structure
       * `mlp-fraud-baseline.ipynb`:  Jupyter notebook for feature based MLP baseline method using SageMaker and MXNet
       * `mlp_fraud_entry_point.py`: python entry point used by the MLP baseline notebook for MXNet training/deployment
+      * `utils.py`: utility functions for baseline notebooks
       * `xgboost-fraud-entry-point.ipynb`: Jupyter notebook for feature based XGBoost baseline method using SageMaker
     * `data-preprocessing/`
       * `container/`
         * `Dockerfile`: Describes custom Docker image hosted on Amazon ECR for SageMaker Processing
         * `build_and_push.sh`: Script to build Docker image and push to Amazon ECR
       * `graph_data_preprocessor.py`: Custom script used by SageMaker Processing for data processing/feature engineering
+    * `sagemaker_graph_fraud_detection/`
-    * `dgl-fraud-detection/`
+      * `dgl_fraud_detection/`
         * `model`
-        *  `__init__.py`: treat containing model directory as a package
           *  `mxnet.py`: Implements the various graph neural network models used in the project with the mxnet backend
         * `data.py`: Contains functions for reading node features and labels
         * `estimator_fns.py`: Contains functions for parsing input from SageMaker estimator objects
         * `graph.py`: Contains functions for constructing DGL Graphs with node features and edge lists
         * `requirements.txt`: Describes Python package requirements of the Amazon SageMaker training instance
         * `sampler.py`: Contains functions for graph sampling for mini-batch training
         * `train_dgl_mxnet_entry_point.py`: python entry point used by the notebook for GNN training with DGL mxnet backend
         * `utils.py`: python script with utility functions for computing metrics and plots
+      * `config.py`: python file to load stack configurations and pass to sagemaker notebook
+      * `requirements.txt`: Describes Python package requirements of the SageMaker notebook instance
+      * `setup.py`: setup sagemaker-graph-fraud-detection as a python package
     * `dgl-fraud-detection.ipynb`: Orchestrates the solution.
 Triggers preprocessing and model training
+    * `setup.sh`: prepare notebook environment with necessary pre-reqs

 ## License